-Many of these projects are concentrated on environmental issues, but some are shaped at very specific tasks23.
+Citizen science is well established in European funding programmes.
+In FP7, the EU has supported several citizen science initiatives, including the Socientize project mentioned earlier.
+Many of these projects are concentrated on environmental issues, but some that are shaped at very specific tasks20.

-Other examples specifically active in the domain of the deployment e-Infrastructures are:
+Other examples specifically active in the domain of the e-Infrastructures deployment are:

-- The IDGF-SP project24 with the main objective to involve and engage (in long-term) significantly more citizens and new communities in the volunteer and private (campus-wide or enterprise) Distributed Computing Infrastructures - The CHAIN-RED project25 aiming at promoting and supporting technological and scientific collaboration across different e-Infrastructures established and operated in various continents, in order to define a path towards a global e-Infrastructure ecosystem that will allow Virtual Research Communities (VRCs), research groups and even single researchers to access and efficiently use worldwide distributed resources (i.e., computing, storage, data, services, tools, applications)
+- The IDGF-SP project21 with the main objective to involve and engage (in long-term) significantly more citizens and new communities in the volunteer and private (campus-wide or enterprise) Distributed Computing Infrastructures - The CHAIN-RED project22 aiming at promoting and supporting technological and scientific collaboration across different e-Infrastructures established and operated in various continents, in order to define a path towards a global e-Infrastructure ecosystem that will allow Virtual Research Communities (VRCs), research groups and even single researchers to access and efficiently use worldwide distributed resources (i.e., computing, storage, data, services, tools, applications)